freenas/freenas-docs/userguide/system.rst

 ACME DNS
 --------

-Going to
+Go to
 :menuselection:`System --> ACME DNS`
-and clicking :guilabel:`ADD` shows options to add a new DNS authenticator to %brand%.
+and click :guilabel:`ADD` to show options to add a new DNS authenticator to %brand%.
 This is used to create :ref:`ACME Certificates` that are automatically issued and renewed after being validated.